carlesoriol/classicracer/README.md

 ## Hall of fame

-Only game winners enter in the hall of fame.
+Only game winners enter the hall of fame.

-If you have an excelent score but you don't win.
-HOF is nopt for you :-D
+If you have an excellent score but you don't win.
+HOF is not for you :-D

 Scores are stored in spiffs